Sudoeste Alentejano e Costa Vicentina

 About Sudoeste Alentejano e Costa Vicentina

-Sudoeste Alentejano e Costa Vicentina Natural Park protects approximately 747 square kilometres of coastline and hinterland along southwestern Portugal from Porto Covo to Burgau in the western Algarve.
-Established in 1995, the park safeguards the last largely undeveloped stretch of coastline in southern Europe, encompassing dramatic sea cliffs, hidden beaches, coastal heathland, river estuaries, and traditional agricultural landscapes.
+Sudoeste Alentejano e Costa Vicentina Natural Park protects 895.7 square kilometres (605.8 km² land and 289.9 km² sea) of coastline and hinterland along southwestern Portugal from Porto Covo to Burgau in the western Algarve.
+[1] First designated as a protected landscape in 1988 and reclassified as a Natural Park in 1995, the park safeguards the last largely undeveloped stretch of coastline in southern Europe, encompassing dramatic sea cliffs, hidden beaches, coastal heathland, river estuaries, and traditional agricultural landscapes.
 The coast faces the full force of the Atlantic Ocean creating a wild and dynamic landscape of exceptional scenic grandeur.
-The area's botanical importance is extraordinary, with numerous endemic plant species adapted to the extreme conditions of wind, salt spray, and exposure.
-The Rota Vicentina long-distance trail network has made the area internationally famous for hiking.
+The area's botanical importance is extraordinary, with over 750 plant species recorded including numerous endemics — more than 40 species endemic to mainland Portugal, with 12 found exclusively within the park.
+[2] The Rota Vicentina long-distance trail network has made the area internationally famous for hiking.

 Wildlife Ecosystems

 The coastal habitats support important wildlife populations.
-White stork nests on sea cliffs, an unusual behaviour found almost nowhere else in the world.
-Peregrine falcon, chough, and blue rock thrush inhabit the cliffs.
+White stork nests on the sea cliffs here, an exceptional behaviour found in very few other locations in the world — this is the only place where storks regularly nest on sea stacks and cliff faces above the ocean.
+[1] Peregrine falcon, chough, and blue rock thrush inhabit the cliffs.
 The estuaries and river mouths provide habitat for otter.
 The offshore waters are important for seabird migration with Cory's shearwater, Balearic shearwater, and gannet passing in significant numbers.
 The heathland supports Dartford warbler, Thekla's lark, and numerous migrant passerines during autumn passage.
-The warm waters harbour occasional visits from ocean sunfish.
 Short-toed snake eagle and Bonelli's eagle range over the hinterland.
 Marine life includes diverse fish, crustaceans, and the increasingly rare goose barnacle harvested from wave-exposed rocks.

 Flora Ecosystems

 The park is one of Europe's most important botanical hotspots with over 750 plant species recorded including numerous endemics found nowhere else.
-The coastal heathland is dominated by unique plant communities adapted to the extreme exposure including several Cistus species, Stauracanthus genistoides, and numerous other shrubs.
-The cliff-face flora includes species found only on this coast.
+[1] The coastal heathland is dominated by unique plant communities adapted to extreme exposure including several Cistus species, Stauracanthus genistoides, and numerous other shrubs.
+The cliff-face flora includes species found only on this coast, among them Biscutella vicentina and Plantago almogravensis.
 The transition inland features Mediterranean scrubland and cork oak woodland.
 Freshwater wetlands in river valleys support riparian vegetation.
 The Alentejo hinterland includes traditional cereal steppe habitat supporting steppe bird species.
 The botanical uniqueness of this coast has attracted scientific attention since the nineteenth century.

 Geology